leonidpur/thriftvsgrpc/README.md

 Thrift: Pooled server, Non-blocking server or Compact protocol
 gRpc: Streams, Asynchronous, Arena.
 It also supports multiple channels(aka connections) which has no equivalent in Thrift.

-However, even comparison of these basic configuration gives some idea about pros/cons of each.
+However, even comparison of these basic configurations gives some idea about pros/cons of each.
 I want to measure throughput per second and standard deviation for 1000 samples.
 The second one should give me an idea of how predictable(or consistent) the delay is.

 Benchmark 1: Same Win64 machine where iPerf measured 11.4 Gbits/sec of inter-process throughput.